India: Tata Ultra Mega-01/Mundra and Anjar

 Displacement, impacts to water quality and fish populations, community health/air emissions, and natural habitats.

-Coastal Gujarat Power Limited (CGPL or the company) has built, and is operating a 4,000MW ‘ultra mega’ power plant in Mundra, in the state of Gujarat in India.
-The plant utilizes supercritical technology and sources imported coal from mines of Indonesia and other countries.
-IFC’s is investing in the project through an A Loan of US$450 million.
+Coastal Gujarat Power Limited (CGPL or the company) has built and is operating, a 4,000MW ‘ultra mega’ power plant in Mundra, in the state of Gujarat, India.
+The plant utilizes supercritical technology and sources imported coal from mines in Indonesia and other countries.
+IFC is investing in the project through an A Loan of US $450 million.

 The complaint was deemed eligible for assessment in June 2011.
-A CAO Dispute Resolution team visited the site in August and October 2011 to engage with the relevant parties to discuss options for resolution of the issues raised in the complaint.
-After a series of meetings and discussions with CAO, the complainants decided that they preferred that CAO transfer the complaint to its compliance function.
-CAO's Dispute Resolution team concluded their involvement in the case and released an assessment report in English and Gujarati.
+A CAO dispute resolution team visited the site in August and October 2011 to engage with the relevant parties to discuss options for the resolution of the issues raised in the complaint.
+After a series of meetings and discussions with the CAO, the complainants decided that they preferred that CAO refer the complaint to its compliance function.
+CAO's dispute resolution team concluded their involvement in the case and released an assessment report in English and Gujarati.

-The case was formally transferred to CAO Compliance in February 2012.
-CAO's Operational Guidelines provide for a compliance appraisal in order to decide whether an audit of IFC's role in the project is warranted.
+The case was formally transferred to the CAO compliance function in February 2012.
+CAO's Operational Guidelines provide for a compliance appraisal to decide whether an audit of IFC's role in the project is warranted.

-In July 2012, CAO concluded the compliance appraisal and found that a number of issues raised by the Complainants merited further enquiry.
-The CAO compliance audit was made public on October 22, 2013.
-While acknowledging much diligent work done by IFC and CGPL in relation to E&S aspects of what is a large and complex project, the CAO compliance audit validated key aspects of the MASS complaint.
+In July 2012, CAO concluded the compliance appraisal and found that several issues raised by the Complainants merited further inquiry.
+CAO conducted a compliance audit, which was made public on October 22, 2013.
+While acknowledging much diligent work done by IFC and CGPL in relation to E&S aspects of what is a large and complex project, the CAO compliance audit validated key aspects of the complaint.
 Key findings from the audit include: